Columbus, GA Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Upfront cost doesn’t have to be a barrier.
-Palmetto’s LightReach solar lease program lets Columbus homeowners go solar with no money down, starting savings from day one — with Palmetto handling all maintenance and repairs.
+If upfront cost is a concern, Palmetto’s LightReach lease program removes that barrier entirely — homeowners can go solar with no money down and start saving from day one, with Palmetto handling all maintenance.

-Most Columbus, GA homeowners are served by Georgia Power, which does not offer traditional net metering.
-Instead, Georgia Power uses a Net Billing (Export Credit) program — solar energy you use directly in your home avoids purchasing electricity at the retail rate, while any excess power exported to the grid is credited at approximately ~8.5¢/kWh (as of 2024).
-This credit is applied monthly with no annual true-up.
+Columbus, GA homeowners are primarily served by Georgia Power, which does not offer traditional net metering.
+Instead, Georgia Power uses a Net Billing (Export Credit) program.
+Solar energy you use directly in your home avoids purchasing electricity at the retail rate (~14.1¢/kWh).
+Any excess electricity exported to the grid earns a credit of approximately 8.5¢/kWh (as of 2024), applied monthly with no annual true-up.

-Yes, solar panels can increase home value in Columbus, GA.
-Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
-For a $250,000 Columbus home, that could mean roughly $10,000 in added value.
+Yes, solar panels can increase your home value in Columbus, GA.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $250,000 home in Columbus, that could mean over $10,000 in added value.

-For many Columbus homeowners, solar can make strong financial sense — especially through leasing.
-With Palmetto’s LightReach program, your monthly lease payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront investment required.
+For Columbus, GA homeowners, solar can make strong financial sense — and you don’t need to wait years to see the benefit.
+With Palmetto’s LightReach lease, your monthly payment is typically less than your current Georgia Power bill, meaning you can start saving from day one with no upfront investment.

-Palmetto’s LightReach lease is an all-inclusive solar program — one monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-There is no upfront cost.
-For a typical 8.93 kW system in Columbus, GA, the estimated monthly payment is approximately $100/month — often less than your current electricity bill.
+With Palmetto’s LightReach lease, Columbus homeowners pay one simple monthly fee that covers the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee — with no upfront cost.
+For a typical 8.93 kW system, the estimated monthly payment is approximately $100/month.